mahan-gh/libTorch/README.md

 ```

 ## License
-This repository only redistributes LibTorch, which is subject to the [BSD‑3 license](https://github.com/pytorch/pytorch/blob/main/LICENSE).
+This repository only redistributes LibTorch, which is subject to the [BSD‑3 license](https://github.com/pytorch/pytorch/blob/v2.11.0/LICENSE).
 The precompiled binaries are provided as‑is, without any warranty.

-## Acknowledgments
-Built from [PyTorch](https://github.com/pytorch/pytorch) source using the configuration above.
-Intel MKL and oneDNN are property of Intel Corporation.